Are you waking up with severe pain in your neck? Are you afraid to move your neck even the slightest bits in fear of excruciating pain?

 The muscles stay stretched to their limits and the spine stays under pressure.
 Is it at all a surprise that you’ll wake up with pain and discomfort in your neck?
 Not really.

 So, how to guard against it?
-Using two pillows on both the sides of your body may stop you from rolling over while asleep.
+Using two pillows on both sides of your body may stop you from rolling over while asleep.

 Another great way can be using a horseshoe-shaped pillow as neck support while sleeping.